Renewable Energy Pros and Cons

 Renewable energy companies are producing technology that is becoming more attractive and although this is to be expected with climbing oil prices, the demand for alternative energy was climbing even two years ago when oil prices were low.
 In 2008, oil prices were lower than they are today, yet 2008 was a market year for wind energy installation.
 One out of two wind turbines in the United States are GE built.
 The painful recession that occurred in the last few years did not slow the growth of alternative renewable energy.
-Wind energy business is taking off with more wind energy installed in 2008 than had been installed in the previous twenty years.
+The wind energy industry is taking off with more wind energy installed in recent years than had been installed in the previous twenty years.

 WHAT IT IS: